Campions & Catchflies

 Night-flowering Catchfly Silene noctiflora

 Introduced perhaps as early as the Iron Age, this plant was once widespread in cultivated ground but a long term decline continues and parts of East Anglia - especially Breckland - now hold a major percentage of the UK population.
 Flowers July to September.
 An unusual plant with flowers that open at night, the petals rolling in on themselves during the day.
 Petals are very pale pink on the upper side and a peculiar, yellowish-pink on the reverse.
+Ripe fruiting capsules have only six teeth, all of which are eventually strongly recurved.
 Looks very similar to White Campion and often grows with it as a weed of Sugar Beet crops, but can be told by its much narrower calyx and by the three (not five) styles.

 Night-flowering Catchfly Night-flowering Catchfly Night-flowering Catchfly Night-flowering Catchfly